lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-22; Intro to Sets.md

 			- ![[Pasted image 13.png]]
 	- ==Cantour's theorem== = the cardinality of *any set* is smaller than the cardinality of the power set of that set

+- ** We can translate an existential statement into set notation. [] "There is at least one element in set A" --> `A /noteq /emptyset` or `|A| /noteq 0`

 - thus we can prove that there's more problems than there are problems

+## Why Discrete Maths?
+- (from 7/1)
+- set theory can let us pin down abstract concepts
+- a broad approach to apply to problem solving - if you can *quantify* the problem, we can find a more efficient solution